-The DfE (Department for Education) have decided that the best laptop for pupils to use for remote learning is a GeoBook 1e and I know what you thinking a Celeron and 64GB SSD!
+The DfE (Department for Education) has decided that the best laptop for pupils to use for remote learning is a GeoBook 1e and I know what you're thinking a Celeron and 64GB SSD!
 Kids today are spoiled!

-Joking aside this device has one big issue for us, no network port, which really interupts the normal setup process.
+Joking aside this device has one big issue for us, no network port, which really interrupts the normal setup process.

 This is where a WDS Discover Image comes into play.
 A Discover Image works by getting the device to boot to a USB drive or CD and then use any network card to connect to WDS.

 The first step is to create a Discover image on your WDS server.
 Hop into the WDS management console and go to your boot images, then right-click on your latest deployment image and click Create Discover Image...

 This brings up a wizard to create the Discover Image, which needs a couple of bits of information from you.

 Firstly where to save it, which I set to